storm-devs/storm-engine/kb/0002-scripting-overview.md

 **Related articles**: TBD

-Upon startup, the game (`ENGINE.exe`) will attempt to load any DLLs located in the `/modules/` directory.
-While these may contain any and all game logic, the game also reads non-compiled code located in `program` directory.
+Upon startup, the game (`ENGINE.exe`) will attempt to load and compile the game logic located in `program` directory.
 These "scripts" are written in C using the game's API, and compiled at runtime using the built-in compiler.

 ## `Program/` File Structure